CCI-MOC/hil/README.md

-# Massachusetts Open Cloud Shared Provisioning Layer
+# MOC HaaS

-This repository contains the MOC's spl tool.
-There used to be other things here, hence the more general name.
-The tool itself will likely be renamed soon; when that happens the repo will follow suit.
+This repository contains the Massachusetts Open Cloud's Hardware as a service tool.